LukaszOles797/python-cert-prep/README.md

 ### 4) Digit of life
 The program evaluates the digit of life using the birthday date entered by the user.

+### 5) Find a word
+The user is asked to enter two strings.
+The program searches for the word entered as the first string in the second one (all letters must be found and the their order must be preserved).